cornwallisna/cw_website/membership.md

 * Annual Christmas Party
 * New members Gift Bag
 * Legal representation as necessary specific to CNA protecting and maintaining our neighborhood and or community interests.
-* Median Maintenance & beautification (grass, shrubs, tress, plants, palms, benches, library)
+* Median Maintenance & beautification (grass, shrubs, tress, plants, palms, benches, lighting, library)
 * Purchase of benches/signs/garbage cans for medians